Louisiana Long Term Care

-Louisiana’s Medicaid Program provides payment for special long-term care support services, as well as full Medicaid health coverage, to eligible people who, because of their medical conditions, require assistance with activities of daily living (eating, bathing, dressing, grooming, transferring, etc.).
+Program Description: Louisiana’s Medicaid Program provides payment for special long-term care support services, as well as full Medicaid health coverage, to eligible people who, because of their medical conditions, require assistance with activities of daily living (eating, bathing, dressing, grooming, transferring, etc.).
 Long-term care supports may be provided either in a facility or in an individual’s home.
+Request Information

 - Louisiana only uses the income of the person who is applying for long-term care when determining eligibility.
 On a case by case basis, the state determines how much an eligible individual must pay toward the cost of care.
 To find a total countable amount, Louisiana uses GROSS monthly income, the amount paid for some medical services that are not covered by Medicaid, and certain payments made to a spouse or dependents.
 Remaining income must be used towards the cost of care.